BLACKBOARD IV

 A couple of bums hanging out in the woods watching TV.
 Winter in the Northwest.

-We were anchored behind the Pribilofs, weathering a storm.
+We were anchored behind Saint Paul island in the Pribilofs, weathering a storm.
 My fishing partner, Brian, had only one pair of reading glasses, which he needed.
 Those little X's on the charts stand for rocks, of which there are many in the Aleutians, so you want to be able to see them.
 While playing chess and drinking coffee, occasionally checking the anchor, we talked about how important his glasses were, not only to him personally, but also to the operation.
-In that atmosphere, as far as conversation goes, your mind tends to stay in the immediate locale; the rest of the world might as well not exist.
+In that atmosphere, as far as conversation goes, your mind tends to stay in the immediate locale; the rest of the world might as well be on Mars.

 Here's the deal: We were a good fifteen hundred miles from civilization where you could get a new prescription as the crow flies.
 And we wouldn't be flying.
 To get to the closest place, we'd have to cut across the Bering, through the Pass, and then up 800 miles to Kodiak, where we might get another pair.
 So, their value was clearly in their irreplaceability, not in their monetary worth.
 That's why Brian handled them with such exaggerated care, as you should with anything irreplaceable.